benwhut/Web3MintContractPython/README.md

 `abi = '[{"inputs":[],"stateMutability":"nonpayable","type":"constructor"} ... ]'`

 5. Enter the Smart Contract owner's wallet address and private key
-WARNING: the Private Key is SENSITIVE and should not be stored here in production
+WARNING: the Private Key is SENSITIVE and should NOT be stored here in production!!
 `contractowner_address = "0x00000000000000000000000"`
 `contactowner_private_key = "xxxxxxxxxxxxxxxxxxxxxxxxxxxx"`